Salzburg (state): Economy

-The Gross domestic product (GDP) of the state was 29 billion € in 2018, accounting for 7.5% of the Austria's economic output.
+The federal state's gross domestic product (GDP) was 29 billion € in 2018, accounting for 7.5% of the Austria's economic output.
 GDP per capita adjusted for purchasing power was 46,500 € or 154% of the EU27 average in the same year.
-Salzburg is the state with the highest GDP per capita in Austria before Vienna.
+Salzburg is the federal state with the highest GDP per capita in Austria before Vienna.

 Architecture

 The Salzburg Cathedral was the first Baroque building in the German-speaking artistic world.
 Two other important buildings initiated by the Salzburg archbishops were Hohenwerfen Castle and Hohensalzburg Fortress.
 The first Archbishop of Salzburg was Arno of Salzburg (785–821), in whose honor the world-famous hiking circuit — the Arnoweg — is named.

-The predominant stylistic elements of Salzburg architecture have their origins in the Baroque and the Rococo periods.
+The predominant stylistic elements of Salzburg's architecture have their origins in the Baroque and the Rococo periods.

-Salzburg city's historic centre was named by UNESCO as a World Heritage Site.
+Salzburg City's historic centre was named by UNESCO as a World Heritage Site.

 Language

-Austrian German is the local written language, and it can be heard especially in the cities.
-Austro-Bavarian is also spoken, especially in the rural areas and the common language of Salzburgerland.
+The official working language is Austrian German, and it can be heard especially in the cities and formal contexts.
+The vernacular language, typically spoken in informal settings and rural areas in Salzburg, is Bavarian.